 Look at it this way: the test was over, and he failed it.
 That was the natural consequence.
 I didn’t need to make speeches at him or blame him because that’s not an effective way to get change.
 I was interested in what he was going to do so he would pass the next test.

 The whole coaching and teaching role is about, “What did you learn from this?
 What are you going to do differently?
 How can I help you with those skills?”
-Sometimes your child will choose to do his homework at the kitchen table, so somebody is there to make sure that he does it.
-Sometimes he’ll choose to study with a friend.
+Sometimes your child will choose to do their homework at the kitchen table, so somebody is there to make sure that they do it.
+Sometimes, they’ll choose to study with a friend.
 But you always want concrete answers to what your child will do differently whenever they have a hard time and slip up.

 If they don’t come through with any ideas or say, “I don’t know,” you should make some suggestions and have them pick one.
 Certainly, you can try to reason with them.
 But there’s nothing wrong with saying to them: